Garbage Pail Kids: School ban

 During the height of the cards' popularity, Garbage Pail Kids were banned in many schools.
 One of the main reasons for the ban was that teachers cited them as distractions during class.

 Mexican ban

 Since 1988, any export and import of Garbage Pail Kids is banned in Mexico due to the approval of a reform to the Export and Import Law, banning all representations of minors "in a degrading or ridiculous manner, in attitudes of incitement to violence, self-destruction or in any other form of antisocial behavior", citing Garbage Pail Kids as an example.

-They are also prohibited from being imported into Australia.
+They are also prohibited from being imported into Australia, despite being previously released in the country in 1989.

 Trademark infringement lawsuit

-Topps was sued by the rightsholders of Cabbage Patch Kids, Original Appalachian Artworks, for trademark infringement.
+In 1986, Topps was sued by the rights holders of Cabbage Patch Kids, Original Appalachian Artworks, for trademark infringement.
 As part of the out-of-court settlement, Topps agreed to modify the appearance of the Garbage Pail Kids to remove the resemblance between the characters and to change the logo design.
 Production of the cards themselves continued, but by 1988, sales had dwindled and a planned Series 16 was never produced.